kks32/phd-thesis-template/README.md

 `PhDThesisPSnPDF` currently supports two fonts `Times` and `Latin Modern (default)`.

-*   `times`: (Cambridge University recommends using Times).
+*   `times`: (Cambridge University guidelines recommend using Times).
 Specifying times option in the document class will use `mathptpx` or `Times` font with Math Support.
 *   `fourier`: fourier font with math support
 *   `default (empty)`: When no font is specified, `Latin Modern` is used as the default font with Math Support.
 *   `customfont`: Any custom font can be set in preamble by using `customfont` option in the document class.
 Then the custom font can be loaded in preamble.tex in